With the rise of new media and the increased number of video makers, the term Royalty Free Music has become amazingly popular.

-Licensing then, is the action of purchasing the rights of a particular composition, as granted by the holder of the copyright, in order to be able to use it in some kind of visual media output in a legitimate way.
-The traditional licensing model for music tracks
+Music licensing is the process of purchasing the rights of a particular musical work or composition from the holder of the copyright, in order to be able to use it together with some kind of visual media output, in a legitimate way.

-Traditionally, if someone wants to include a music track in a visual project, s/he needs to get a special license from the respective record label, publisher or composer.
-Then, the producer should clearly state:
+With the traditional music licensing model, if a producer plans to include a music track in a visual project (film, tv series, advert etc), they need to get a specific written license from the respective record label, publisher or composer of the music (the owners of the copyright).